fuston05/users_api/README.md

 - **(PUT) /users**

   > Updates an existing user in the DB.
+Does not update password.
+That will be handled elsewhere.

-  - **Requires** {id, userName, password, email, role_Id} in the request body.
+  - **Requires** {id, userName, email, role_Id} in the request body.
 Checks if new info already exists if it has a unique constraint before submitting the query.
   - **Returns** an error message if the NEW userName or email is already in use.
   - **Returns** user's 'id' on success.